nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP5.png)
 ![rp](./img/RP6.png)

 Finally, click on `CHOOSE STORAGE` and select your micro sd card, if it's not showing up make sure you've plugged it into your computer.
-If multiple drives are showing, double check which card is associated which drive letter.
+If multiple drives are showing, double check which card is associated with which drive letter.
 You do not want to pick the wrong one as it will delete and overwrite all your data.
 In Windows you can verify this by opening up the File Explorer and click on `This PC`.
 This will show you all available drives and you can view contents of each one to determine which one is blank and for the Pi:

 ![rp](./img/RP7.png)